allyracho/BookApp/README.md

 This is a final project assignment for my CMPSCI431W class.
 The goal was to create a whole stack project for a bookstore.
 SQLite and Flask (Python) were used for the backend, and Flask (HTML/CSS) was also used for front end.

 ## routes.py
 Included in this file is the web application's logic.
 Some routes include: user registration/login/logout, user profiles, book statistics and reviews.
 The importation of 'Books.csv' was also included in this section.
+All functionalities were written out, but not some were not fully implemented.

 ## forms.py
-Included in this file is the creation of user forms for registration and login.
+Included in this file is the creation of user forms for registration and login as well as order forms, search forms, comment forms and statistic forms.

 ## models.py
 Included in this file is the creation of all tables and relationships for our database.